madisonmay/tracker/README.md

 Usage
 -----
-Tracker uses class decorators to specify a list of attributes to monitor.
-Let's walk through an example with a bit of code designed to implement a simple balance sheet.
+Tracker uses class decorators to specify a list of attributes to monitor as a program executes.
+Let's walk through an example with a bit of code designed to implement a simple balance sheet and see how `tracker` might help hunt down a bug in some sample code.
 See the `examples` directory for runnable code snippets.

 ```python